 Awarded $64 Million

-Horwitz, Horwitz and Associates, Ltd. (after five years of fighting AIG insurance and the “defense lawyer of the year”) obtained the largest personal injury individual jury verdict in Illinois history; $64 million dollars.
-Only one jury verdict for an individual in United States history (in New York for $66 million) was higher.
+Horwitz, Horwitz and Associates, Ltd. (after five years of fighting AIG insurance and the “defense lawyer of the year”) obtained what was the largest personal injury individual jury verdict in Illinois history; $64 million dollars.
+Only one jury verdict for an individual in United States history (in New York for $66 million) was higher at the time.
 This record setting verdict was $13 million dollars higher than the previous record verdict in Illinois of $51 million dollars.

 - The Case